supunlakmal/hooks/docs/useFormValidation.md

   feedback: (value, fieldName, values) => {
     // Conditional validation: feedback required only if subscribed if (values.subscribe && !value) {
-      return "Feedback is required when subscribed";
+      return 'Feedback is required when subscribed';
     }
     return undefined;
   },